-Enjoy making this recipe for Old Fashion Angel Buttermilk Biscuits, a delicious cross between the classic southern buttermilk biscuit and a yeasty dinner roll.
+Enjoy making this recipe for old-fashioned angel buttermilk biscuits, a delicious cross between the classic southern buttermilk biscuit and a yeasty dinner roll.
 Baked in a cast iron skillet, these biscuits are not only a nostalgic nod to Southern charm but also a great way to enjoy the perfect biscuit anytime in just 30 minutes!
+The recipe yields 20.

 Heather's Notes

-An angel buttermilk biscuit is a delightful fusion of the classic southern buttermilk biscuit and a yeast dinner roll, hailing from rich southern cooking traditions.
-Think if your traditional fluffy buttermilk biscuit and a tender yeasty dinner roll got married and had a baby - that is an angel biscuit - and it is so good!
+This angel biscuit recipe is all the best parts of the classic southern buttermilk biscuit and a yeast dinner roll ... both coming from rich southern cooking traditions.
+Think of your traditional fluffy buttermilk biscuit and a tender yeasty dinner roll got married and had a baby - that is an angel biscuit - and it is so good!

 This unique twist offers the fluffy tenderness of a biscuit combined with the distinct taste of a yeast roll, elevated by the tangy richness of buttermilk.
 It's this very blend of ingredients that sets the angel biscuit apart.

-Whipping up these angel buttermilk biscuits is a breeze!
-Just mix your yeast in warm water, blend in those dry ingredients with some cold butter, then stir in buttermilk to form your dough.
-Roll it out, cut your biscuits, pop them in a cast iron skillet, and in under 30 minutes, you're greeted with golden biscuit perfection.
+All that you need to do is just mix your yeast in warm water, blend in those dry ingredients with some cold cubed butter, and then stir in buttermilk to form your dough.
+Roll it out, cut your biscuits, pop them in a cast iron skillet, and in under 30 minutes, you will have golden biscuit perfection.

 PRO TIP: if you don't have buttermilk on hand, save yourself a trip to the grocery just for a small about and make your own buttermilk at home with just 2 ingredients.

 Alternatively - you can use a pastry cutter* to mix in the butter with the dry ingredients instead of a food processor if desired.
 The food processor can make that step just a bit easier and quicker - but both can be done.
-Just a matter of preference - I do both for all my southern biscuit recipes just depending on my mood TBH haha.
+Just a matter of preference - I do both just depending on my mood TBH haha.

 Freezing: Before baking, place the cut-out biscuits on a baking sheet and freeze for about 30 minutes or until just solid.
 Once frozen, transfer them to a freezer-safe zip-lock bag and store them in the freezer.
 When you're ready to bake, no need to thaw; simply place them in your preheated oven, adding 2-3 minutes to the original baking time, and you'll have fresh, hot biscuits on demand!